-Before COVID-19 hit, in-person events mostly focused on networking, thought leadership content, engagement, follow-ups, and the likes.
+Before COVID-19 hit, the event industry was on a different page.
+For any gathering or conferences, we majorly considered in-person events, and they primarily focused on networking, thought leadership content, engagement, follow-ups, and the likes.
 There were activities focused on human interaction to create ideas and opportunities for each other.

-When COVID hit, we had to go digital and the space to innovate and spark ideas reduced.
-Yes, there is the technology that allowed talk series, Zoom webinars, and so on, although the personal connect went missing.
+When COVID hit, we had to go under digital transformation, and the space to innovate and spark ideas was reduced.
+Yes, the technology allowed talk series, Zoom webinars, and so on, although the personal connect went missing.

 We needed to digitally transform the event experience by focusing on technology to recreate and restore social capital.